-When Kent County Council commissioned David Chipperfield to design a 2,730 m² art gallery on the wind-battered coast of Margate, the task was to create an iconic yet highly functional building which would provide stable conditions for a selection of contemporary artworks.
+When Kent County Council commissioned David Chipperfield to design an art gallery on the wind-battered coast of Margate, the task was to create an iconic yet highly functional building that would provide stable conditions for a selection of contemporary artworks.

 Because of the site’s exposed location, we paid special attention to the impact of rain and sea water.
 We commissioned extensive hydraulic modelling to determine the wave height hitting the building during severe storms.
 This set the level of the ground floor and we introduced a concrete plinth to resist the wave action below the external cladding elements.
 Piled foundations with ground-beams beneath a concrete frame provided optimum stability with a suspended ground floor within the building to allow for sea deposits below.
 The presence of tidal water also prompted a planning requirement for fixed cover manholes to minimise contamination of controlled waters.